sixfourscientific/ncbi-download/ReadMe.md

 ### Arguments

 Arguments can be provided via the ```ARGS``` block where ```CORE``` arguments are applied to all instances & ```SWEEP``` arguments create seperate instances for each list of arguments.
-Flags & arguments should be strins provided as they would have been to the actual command including any preciding dashes whilst switches (i.e. flags without parameters) can be supplied/removed using using the appropriate boolean parameter  e.g.
+Flags & arguments should be provided as strings just as they would have been for the actual command including any preciding dashes whilst switches (i.e. flags without parameters) can be supplied/removed using using the appropriate boolean parameter e.g.

 ```
 "ARGS": {
-	"CORE"  :  { "--flagA : "parameterX"},
+	"CORE"  :  { "--flagA : "parameterX" },
 	"SWEEP" :[
 		{ "--flagB : "parameterY", "--flagC" : true  },
 		{ "--flagB : "parameterZ", "--flagC" : false }